-4.8.3 DMZ
+4.9.3 DMZ

-Choose menu "Forwarding DMZ", and then you can view and configure DMZ host in the screen (shown in Figure 4-36).
+Choose menu "Forwarding→DMZ", and then you can view and configure DMZ host in the screen as shown below.
 The DMZ host feature allows one local host to be exposed to the Internet for a special-purpose service such as Internet gaming or videoconferencing.
-The router forwards packets of all services to the DMZ host.
-Any PC whose port is being forwarded must have its DHCP client function disabled and should have a new static IP Address assigned to it because its IP Address may be changed when using the DHCP function.
+The Router forwards packets of all services to the DMZ host.
+Any PC whose port is being forwarded must have its

+DHCP client function disabled and should have a new static IP Address assigned to it because its IP Address may be changed when using the DHCP function.